 When you put systems first, you’re uplifting all the people within the organization instead of a few.
 This will create a degree of equanimity among your people, ultimately reflected in numbers.

-Top 9 Operations Management Strategies
+Top 9 Operations Management Strategy

 Now that we’ve covered the basics of operations management let’s jump straight to the part you’re waiting for: operations management strategies.